 A lot also depends on the region where we want to do business.
 In Poland, it is most often the case that men do not like pink, but in Italy this color is considered very masculine.
 Trends and individual preferences are also important.
 For example, nowadays, pastels are popular, yet tomorrow this may change and vivid and bright colors might be considered more attractive.

 The most common colors are red, green, and blue.
 They can be thought of as safe.
 However, there are exceptions.
 Green or blue should not be used on websites selling food.
 The former color is mostly associated with vegetables, while in the case of other products, both green and blue can evoke associations with decay as they both resemble mold.
 The same thing goes for black or brown, as these colors are associated with rot.
+Keep in mind that a poorly chosen color scheme can contribute to an outdated website, making it appear old-fashioned and unappealing to users.

 What is the perfect number of primary and additional colors in the design?